-PURSUANT to the notice, posting of the property, and public hearing and in accordance with the provisions of law, it is instructions and necessary approvals from the Office of Land Use and Growth Management, the Health Department, and the Critical Area Commission.
+PURSUANT to the notice, posting of the property, and public hearing and in accordance with the provisions of law, it is,

-ORDERED, by the St. Mary's County Board of Appeals, pursuant to CZO § 24.3, that the Applicant is granted a variance from CZO Schedule 32.1 to reduce the required 25' front yard setback to 5' for a replacement garage.
+ORDERED, by the St. Mary's County Board of Appeals, pursuant to CZO § 24.3, that the Applicant is granted a variance from Section 51.2.4.c for a detached accessory structure to be located closer than 10 feet to another structure.

-The foregoing variance is subject to the condition that the Applicant shall comply with any
+The foregoing variance is subject to the condition that the Applicant shall comply with any instructions and necessary approvals from the Office of Land Use and Growth Management, the